schakko/startup-retreat/README.md

 Develop a culture to get new employees to be attracted with the team.

 ## Session 5 - Marketing/Sales
+### Goal
+Develop a marketing or sales strategy to get new customers.

 ## Session 6 - Competition
 ### Goal
 A new competitor enters the market.
 React to it.